Rick Vaive: Coaching career

 In 1993, immediately after his retirement as a player, Vaive became coach of the expansion South Carolina Stingrays of the East Coast Hockey League.
 He led the Stingrays to division titles in 1995 and 1997 and a conference championship in 1997, and in 1996–97 he became the first ECHL coach to win both the Brabham Cup and Kelly Cup in the same season.
 He then coached the Saint John Flames of the AHL for two seasons.
 Vaive coached the Mississauga Ice Dogs of the Ontario Hockey League in 2000-01, guiding the team to the worst record in the league and tying the 1995-96 London Knights for fewest wins in a season.
 He was fired and replaced by Don Cherry.

-Personal
+Personal life

+Vaive battled with anxiety for a majority of his playing career, which went undiagnosed for a number of years.
+Vaive also had a fear of flying that never wavered in his playing career.
+Vaive used drinking to both combat his fear of flying during road games and his anxiety, even after a doctor prescribed medication to treat the anxiety.
+Vaive first resolved to quit drinking alcohol after an embarrassing incident on his 35th birthday in 1994.
+He was sober for nearly 15 years before having a toast for his father-in-law's funeral in 2008.

+On July 14, 2009, he was pulled over when driving home from a golf event in Vaughan, Ontario that saw him charged with impaired driving and driving with over 80 milligrams of alcohol in 100 millilitres of blood.
+He stated in court testimony that he broke his own limit of beers prior to taking the wheel but argued that he was not drunk and felt fine to do the three-hour trip home.
+At the time, it was noted in court that Vaive suffered from chronic joint pain, sleep apnea, and a bladder condition.
+Vaive entered rehab in December 2011.

+On April 12, 2012, he was cleared of the charges, with the judge citing various factors ranging from delays in taking the test for blood alcohol, Vaive's testimony and video of him at the police station that showed him appearing lucid.

-Vaive hosted various shows on Leafs TV, an MLSE-run property focusing on the Toronto Maple Leafs.
+Vaive hosted various shows on Leafs TV, an MLSE-run property focusing on the Toronto Maple Leafs and also has been featured on podcasts and contributed articles to the Toronto Sun.

-Vaive and his wife Joyce have two sons, Jeff and Justin, who was selected by the Anaheim Ducks in the 2007 NHL Entry Draft.
+Vaive and his wife Joyce have two sons, Jeff and Justin, who was selected by the Anaheim Ducks in the 2007 NHL entry draft.

+In 2020, Vaive's autobiography (co-written with Scott Morrison) Catch 22: My Battles, In Hockey and Life was published.